Oregon Dunes National Recreation Area OHV Designated Routes Project

 minimize impacts to the environment and protect the ecology of the Dunes

-The project began in 2009 when the Forest hired a facilitator in July 2009 to assemble a working group of diverse interests to provide information necessary for the preparation of a proposed action and to involve the public early in the planning process.
-The group recommended a system of designated trails and open riding areas that would meet the 1994 Plan direction.
+The project began in 2009 when the Forest hired a facilitator to assemble a working group of diverse interests to provide information necessary for the preparation of a proposed action and to involve the public early in the planning process.
+The group’s final report recommended a system of designated trails and open riding areas that would meet the 1994 Plan direction.
 In June 2011, a Notice of Intent was published in the Federal Register and a scoping letter for the project was mailed.
 In this letter, the Forest Service described our proposal and asked for comments.
 We received over 900 individual comment letters and petitions containing more than 3200 signatures

 After a multi-year analysis and review process, which included input from thousands of members of the public, the Siuslaw National Forest published the Final Record of Decision in January 2015 designating motorized travel routes in the Oregon Dunes National Recreation Area.
 The final ROD differs slightly from the draft ROD in that it includes some minor clarifications and adds three maps.
 Public input was an important component of this project.
 Key issues were developed based on the comments received and from the key issues, five different alternatives were developed.